Polyurethane Waterproofing: What to Know Before Use

 Written By Adam Paul – Waterproofing Expert

 Using polyurethane as a waterproofing membrane has both advantages and disadvantages.
-As advantage, PU is highly flexible, durable, with no seams, versatile, and easy to apply on the surface.
-The disadvantages of PU are high sensitivity to moisture, expensive coating, and need skill to apply on the surface.
+As an advantage, PU is highly flexible, durable, with no seams, versatile, and easy to apply to the surface.
+The disadvantages of PU are high sensitivity to moisture, expensive coating, and the need for skill to apply to the surface.

 Polyurethane-Waterproofing